Rupert Murdoch gave Jared Kushner ‘confidential information’ about Biden election ads

-Rupert Murdoch gave Jared Kushner confidential information about Biden election ads, court filing claims
+Rupert Murdoch gave Jared Kushner confidential information about Biden election ads, Dominion filing claims

 Related video: Fox anchor says network is blocking him from reporting on Dominion texts

-Rupert Murdoch leaked confidential information to Jared Kushner about Joe Biden’s strategic moves in the lead up to the 2020 presidential election, claimed a recent bombshell court filing by Dominion Voting Systems.
+Rupert Murdoch leaked confidential information to Jared Kushner about Joe Biden’s strategic moves in the lead up to the 2020 presidential election, according to a bombshell court filing by Dominion Voting Systems.

-The company that sells hardware and software used during elections has slapped a $1.6bn defamation lawsuit against Fox News and accused it of airing lies and conspiracy theories about the 2020 election.
+The company that sells hardware and software used during elections has slapped a $1.6bn defamation lawsuit against Fox News and accused the network of airing lies and conspiracy theories about the 2020 election.

-Dominion opposed Fox News’s move to throw out the lawsuit in the new filing made on Monday.
+Dominion opposed Fox News’s move to throw out the lawsuit in the new filing on 27 February.

-It alleged, through depositions, internal texts and emails, that Fox Corp chairman Mr Murdoch had provided Donald Trump’s son-in-law advance knowledge of the then-Democratic presidential candidate’s advertisements and debate preparations.
+It alleged, through depositions, internal texts and emails, that Fox Corporation chairman Mr Murdoch had provided Donald Trump’s son-in-law advance knowledge of the then-Democratic presidential candidate’s advertisements and debate preparations.

-“During Trump's campaign, Rupert provided Trump’s son-in-law and senior advisor, Jared Kushner, with Fox confidential information about Biden’s ads, along with debate strategy (providing Kushner a preview of Biden’s ads before they were public),” read Dominion’s filing.
+“During Trump's campaign, Rupert provided Trump’s son-in-law and senior advisor, Jared Kushner, with Fox confidential information about Biden’s ads, along with debate strategy (providing Kushner a preview of Biden’s ads before they were public),” according to Dominion’s filing.

-The Fox Corp boss admitted during a sworn deposition that top personalities at the cable network promoted the baseless narrative that the 2020 presidential election was stolen from Donald Trump, it said.
+Mr Murdoch admitted during a sworn deposition that top personalities at the cable network promoted the baseless narrative that the 2020 presidential election was stolen from Mr Trump, it said.

 “But, on election night, Rupert would not help with the Arizona call.
 As Rupert described it: ‘My friend Jared Kushner called me saying, “This is terrible,” and I could hear Trump’s voice in the background shouting’,” it further said.

 “But Rupert refused to budge: ‘And I said, Well, the numbers are the numbers.’
-By this point, Rupert knew no fraud had occurred.”
+By this point, Rupert knew no fraud had occurred,” according to the filing.

 The recently unsealed documents include excerpts from a deposition in which Mr Murdoch admitted to hosts – including Lou Dobbs, Maria Bartiromo, Jeanine Pirro and Sean Hannity – at times endorsing false election claims.